 Summer Ride Challenge

-Wheelhouse Community Bike Shop is partnering with Ben Franklin Transit for #BikeTheTri summer ride challenge.
+Join Wheelhouse Community Bike Shop for our Summer Ride Challenge!
 We want to see more people on bikes, anywhere, for any amount of time or distance!
 Check back here for lists of suggested rides to try, or make your own route with family and friends.
 Participate in #BikeTheTri to be entered for monthly prize drawings by using the instructions below.